 Sockeye salmon is one of the five major Pacific Salmon breeds.
 It is favoured for its rich, intense flavour that surpasses the king salmon.
 Its fat levels are also only second to the king salmon.
 The beautiful red hue of sockeye also makes it eye-catching and popular to serve on the dinner table.

-What are the benefits of eating Sockeye Salmon?
+What are the unique benefits of eating Sockeye Salmon?

 Besides the nutritional benefits stated above, Sockeye Salmon stands out with the highest concentration of astaxanthin among all the breeds of Pacific salmon.
 Astaxanthin is a potent antioxidant and anti-inflammatory compound that has been proven to bring about a wide range of benefits.